 You can either fund your renovations:

 If you have a really good rate with your current mortgage and you don’t want to lose it, or are tied into a deal with early repayment charges, you could consider additional borrowing from your existing mortgage provider.
-The rates may not be quite as good and there could still be fees, but it could work out to be the cheapest overall package.

-Mortgage rates vary depending on the percentage of the property your mortgage represents, known as Loan to Value or LTV.
 Lenders will limit the LTV to which they will allow funds to be raised for home improvements, typically to 85% or 90% of the property value.
 That will be based on the current property value and not a predicted value after completion of the work.

-Bear in mind that the higher the LTV, the higher the interest rate will be.
+Bear in mind that the higher the LTV, the higher the interest rate will typically be.
 Of course, you can review the rate once any deal has come to an end.
-If the improvements have added value then there may also be an improvement in the LTV which should, in turn, improve the mortgage options.
+If the improvements have added value then there may also be an improvement in the LTV which may, in turn, improve the mortgage options.

 Another option to finance home improvements if remortgaging isn’t right for you is finding a second mortgage (in addition to your existing mortgage).
 This is also known as a secured homeowner loan or second charge mortgage.
 It may be that you don’t want to remortgage to finance home improvements because you have a great mortgage deal or early repayment charges mean it is more cost effective to get a second mortgage.
 However, these loans usually carry higher interest rates.